 Everyone has a blog nowadays.
 So why should you read mine?
 Just listen to what critics have to say:1

 “This is the best blog I’ve ever read… there are just no words.
 No, literally, there are no words, it’s just pictures.
-Can you even call this a blog?
-Way to put in the minimum effort, Kels.”
+Can you even call this a blog?”

 “The photography is so incredibly stunning.
-I love how you intentionally blurred so many of them, and how you seem to only ever take photos of food.
-NatGeo quality, right there.”
+I love how you intentionally blurred so many of them and took them crookedly.”

 “Kelsey, if you want to take good photos, you’re going to have to get a real camera and learn how to edit.
 Some of these are awful.”